reflex-media/lesgo-docs/docs/basics/middlewares/auth.md

 ## Client Auth

-This middleware will verify key passed to `x-client-id` header of the http request and sets the match to `handler.event.platform`.
+This middleware will verify key passed to `x-client-id` header of the http request and sets the matched key to `handler.event.platform`.
 Throws `Middlewares/clientAuthMiddleware::INVALID_CLIENT_ID` when a basic auth cannot be found in the clients list configuration.

 **Configuration**